day8/re-frame-template/README.md

 ## GitHub Actions

-Afer a push, head to the actions section of GitHub repo to see the pipeline processing.
+After a push, head to the actions section of GitHub repo to see the pipeline processing.

 ## Production Build